Perspective | India, the world’s largest democracy, is now powered by a cult of personality

 Two years after Modi took office, Shivraj Singh Chouhan, the chief minister of the central Indian state of Madhya Pradesh, told a crowd that the prime minister was “God’s divine gift to India.”
 A parliamentarian who is now vice president then proceeded to formalize Modi’s divine status in the BJP with a resolution commending him as “a god’s gift for India” and “the messiah of the poor.”
 Kiren Rijiju, a junior minister from eastern India, went a step further and hailed the “Modi Era” as the glorious consummation of a 450-year-old prophecy.
 “French prophet Nostradamus wrote that from 2014 to 2026, a man will lead India, whom initially, people will hate but after that people will love him so much that he will be engaged in changing the country’s plight and direction,” Rijiju wrote on Facebook.
 “This was predicted in the year 1555.
 A middle aged superpower administrator will bring golden age not only in India but on the entire world.
 Under his leadership India will not only just become the Global Master, but many countries will also come into the shelter of India.”

 There’s nothing novel about personality cults in India.
 At least 450 government properties and projects worth hundreds of millions of dollars still sport names from the Nehru-Gandhi clan (no relation to Mohandas Gandhi), which took over the Congress party in the 1970s and reduced it to a squalid family enterprise.
 Modi, who once promoted himself as the self-made antithesis of the Nehru-Gandhis, has replicated — and appears poised to exceed — their excesses in less than a decade.
 In 2017, he excised images of Mohandas Gandhi from calendars published by the governmental commission that oversees the production of hand-spun cloth and had them replaced with photographs of himself.
-It might seem a minor matter, but it was freighted with symbolism: Posing beside Gandhi’s spinning wheel, the proud emblem of Indian self-reliance during the freedom movement.
-Modi had cast himself as nothing less than the new father of the nation.
+It might seem a minor matter, but it was freighted with symbolism: Posing beside Gandhi’s spinning wheel, the proud emblem of Indian self-reliance during the freedom movement, Modi had cast himself as nothing less than the new father of the nation.
 Months later, a network of 160,000 government-run schools across Uttar Pradesh — India’s largest state — forced pupils to attend school on a Sunday to celebrate the birthday of Modi, the “perfect icon for children.”

 Modi’s emerging cult got a shot of glamour the following year with a hagiopic of the prime minister’s childhood, “Chalo Jeete Hain,” or “Come Let’s Live,” the first of several such cinematic productions.
 The film gave Modi’s early years a saintly gloss: The future premier was shown as an enlightened child, a modern avatar of Siddhartha, consumed with altruistic concern for others.
 In the days leading to the premiere, the prime minister’s colleagues tripped over themselves to praise, and to be seen praising, the movie.
 Suresh Prabhu, a cabinet minister, attested on Twitter to being blown away by the “childhood of our beloved leader. . . .
 Motivational, inspirational!
 Triumph of struggle!”
 Devendra Fadnavis, who was then the chief minister of Maharashtra, India’s richest state, said that watching the film had helped him fathom “how this amazing, humble, visionary personality might’ve taken shape!”